 You are here

-Darya is a Research Analyst with RUSI’s Proliferation and Nuclear Policy programme.
+Darya is Research Fellow in Proliferation Finance with RUSI’s Proliferation and Nuclear Policy programme.
 Her research focuses on understanding the nuclear weapons programmes of Iran and North Korea, the ways in which weapons of mass destruction proliferation is financed, and best practices on countering proliferation finance (CPF) and sanctions evasion.
 As part of her contributions to RUSI's work on CPF, she provides guidance to representatives of governments and financial institutions on understanding their exposure to proliferation financing risk and strengthening their CPF and sanctions-compliance regimes.
 Her research interests also include the proliferation and proliferation financing patterns of non-state actors.